 Jim Hagen in 2019

 In 1978 he joined G.W.
 Sparrow and Sons and was posted to Damman as contracts manager on a major port handling contract.
-The contract sparked off a long standing joint venture Saudi Arabia based Rezayat Group - Razayat Sparrow Arabian Crane Hire.
+The contract sparked off a long standing joint venture with Saudi Arabia based Rezayat Group - Razayat Sparrow Arabian Crane Hire.

 The early days in Dammam, Jim Hagen (L) changing the tyre while Alf Sparrow looks on